youldali/team-view-spendesk/README.md

  - *apis* folder contains functions used to reach the outside world, in this case the logic to perform API calls for the teams and users
  - *utils* folder contains generic util functions

-### What is use case in handled
+### What use case is handled

  - Teams list table
  - Abitility to create / update an approval scheme for a team
  - Manages the following errors:
-    - errors when modifying an approval scheme (for example: negative number / undefined approver...)
+    - errors when modifying an approval scheme (for example: negative number / undefined approver / overlapping thresholds / duplicated approver)
     - handles the case when the user modifies the url manually and land on a non existing team
     - handle the case when resources have failed to load (for example: network error)